PALI-2108

 PALI-2108: PDE4 Inhibitor Prodrug That Acts Locally at Site of Disease

-Patients with Moderately to Severely Active Ulcerative Colitis Overexpress PDE4 and Related Biomarkers
+Patients with Moderately to Severely Active Ulcerative Colitis (UC) and Fibrostenotic Crohn’s Disease (FSCD) Overexpress PDE4 and Related Biomarkers

 Elevated PDE4B Expression: